Alumni Stories – Diane Sutton speaks to alumnus James Mulcahy BL

-Following his election this year to King’s Inns Council, I thought it was the perfect opportunity to pose a few questions to James Mulcahy based at Citibank Europe’s headquarters in Dublin and find out more about his career to date.
+Following his election this year to the Council of King’s Inns, I thought it was the perfect opportunity to pose a few questions to James Mulcahy based at Citibank Europe’s headquarters in Dublin and find out more about his career to date.
 King’s Inns activities are co–ordinated by Council, the Society’s governing body, more of which can be found here.

 A qualified barrister since 2008, James has provided legal counsel within several organisations in the banking sphere as well as undertaken legal research for the Houses of the Oireachtas and the Murphy Commission.

 I didn’t have a family background in law, so it was something that evolved; as a teenager I was interested in current affairs and politics, and I enjoyed English and History in school.
 Although I studied Civil Law in UCD, graduating in 2005, I remained open minded about my options at that time.
 In the summer of my graduation year, I worked as an intern in a public interest law firm in Seattle where I worked on several civil rights cases.
 This was part of the Thomas Addis Emmet Fellowship organised by FLAC, a fantastic opportunity for law students.

 After this I worked for two years as a Legal Researcher on the Murphy Commission, a Commission of investigation into the sexual abuse scandal in the Catholic archdiocese of Dublin.
 There wasn’t a set path that led me to study the Degree of Barrister–at–Law at King’s Inns, but it was certainly at the Commission, working with a team of barristers, that my interest was sparked.